-Wooden sitting or table chairs are one of the easiest (and sometimes most inexpensive) pieces of used furniture to pick up at thrift stores, garage sales or even on the side of the road.
-However, they usually need a bit of work.
-Not only do they usually need a fresh coat of paint or lacquer, but also some basic repair and TLC.
+Wooden sitting or table chairs are among the easiest (and sometimes most inexpensive) pieces of used furniture to pick up at thrift stores, garage sales, or even on the side of the road.
+They usually need a bit of work, though.
+In addition to adding a fresh coat of paint or lacquer, refurbishing a wooden chair often includes some basic repair and TLC.

 When searching for a chair to refurbish, look for something that is sturdy and well-built.
-Unless you absolutely love a certain chair, don't go for something that will... cost more to refurbish than buying new or that will require more time and effort than you're willing to put into the piece.
-Try to look for chairs you can refurbish (and repair) with items you already have at home or, at least, the most commonly used refurbishing tools and supplies that will be useful in other projects.
+Unless you absolutely love a certain chair, don't go for something that will cost more to refurbish than buying new or that will require more time and effort than you're willing to put into the piece, even if you're planning to sell it.
+Try to look for chairs you can refurbish (and repair) with items you already have at home or with common refurbishing tools and supplies that will be useful for other projects.

 Sand and Repair the Chair

-After removing any excess... glue, begin sanding your chair with low grit sandpaper to remove any old paint or varnish.
-Use an electric sander if you have one to make the job go by quicker; however, you will mostly likely need to sand the legs and any backing of the chair by hand since the sander cannot get into any grooves or designs chiseled into the wood.
+Begin sanding your chair with 100- or 120-grit sandpaper to remove any old paint or varnish.
+Use an electric sander (if you have one) to make the job go by quicker; however, you will most likely need to sand the legs and any backing of the chair by hand since the sander cannot get into any grooves and other details.

 Prime the Chair

 Apply a thin coat of primer over the entire chair, including the underside areas.
 You can use either standard primer applied with a brush or use primer in a spray can.